-Every organization, whether big or small, public or private, that implements training programs will inevitably face various challenges.
-The research findings reveal several challenges encountered in strengthening the governance of Training Programs in Malaysia, such as failures in planning, implementation, evaluation, and management of these training programs.
-All these challenges need to be effectively addressed by the management to ensure the success of the conducted training programs.
+Every organisation, whether big or small, public or private, that implements training programmes will inevitably face various challenges.
+The research findings reveal several challenges encountered in strengthening the governance of training programmes in Malaysia, such as failures in planning, implementation, evaluation, and management of these training programmes.
+All these challenges need to be effectively addressed by the management to ensure the success of the conducted training programmes.

-To realize the goal of strengthening the governance of Training Programs in the Malaysian Public Training Institution, this study has developed ten (10) strategies that need to be implemented.
-Under these ten (10) strategies, there are 16 programs and 52 initiatives that will be carried out to achieve the set 54 target indicators.
-The Training Strategic Plan (2021-2025) has been formulated based on the KKDW Strategic Plan and is aligned with the Centre of Rural Excellence (C.O.R.E) Master Plan for Rural Excellence (KKDW) 2021-2025.
-The strategic focus, strategies, programs, initiatives, and targets that have been planned will contribute to the targeted achievements, taking into account the needs and expectations of the target groups, especially rural communities.
-The achievements each year should be monitored, analysed, and periodically reported.
+To realise the goal of strengthening the governance of training programmes in the Malaysian Public Training Institution, this study has developed 10 strategies that need to be implemented.
+Under these 10 strategies, there are 16 programmes and 52 initiatives that will be carried out to achieve the set 54 target indicators.
+The Training Strategic Plan (2021-2025) has been formulated based on the MRRD Strategic Plan and is aligned with the Centre of Rural Excellence Master Plan for Rural Excellence (MRRD) 2021-2025.
+The strategic focus, strategies, programmes, initiatives and targets that have been planned will contribute to the targeted achievements, taking into account the needs and expectations of the target groups, especially rural communities.
+The achievements each year should be monitored, analysed and periodically reported.
 This process ensures that performance is assessed and improvements are implemented.
 If the achievements are less satisfactory, reviews and follow-up actions should be conducted to ensure the end-of-term targets are achieved.
 For future strategic planning, the preparation of a new plan should be initiated earlier based on the analysis of the current term's annual achievements to ensure continuous sustainability.
-The development of this strategic plan will assist this organization in formulating training agendas in a more organized and systematic manner for the well-being of rural communities.
+The development of this strategic plan will assist this organisation in formulating training agendas in a more organised and systematic manner for the well-being of rural communities.

-To address the recurring issues and challenges that often lead to failures in managing training programs in the Malaysian Public Training Institution, eight (8) immediate initiatives need to be taken.
-Firstly, the Public Training Institution should serve as an information hub for training programs under other KKDW agencies, particularly JAKOA, KEMAS, RISDA, FELCRA, and MARA.
-Additionally, the Public Training Institution should also act as a training institution that provides information and trains stakeholders to be more aware of the well-being of rural communities.
-Furthermore, the Training Plan should be the core element in the Strategic Plan of the Public Training Institution since 70% of the main activities in the institution revolve around training.
+To address the recurring issues and challenges that often lead to failures in managing training programmes in the Malaysian Public Training Institution, eight immediate initiatives need to be taken.
+Firstly, the Public Training Institution should serve as an information hub for training programmes under other MRRD agencies, particularly Department of Orang Asli Development, Community Development Division, Rubber Industry Smallholders Development Authority, Federal Land Consolidation and Rehabilitation Authority and Majlis Amanah Rakyat.
+Additionally, the public training institution should also serve as a training hub that provides information and educates stakeholders on the importance of promoting the well-being of rural communities.
+Furthermore, the training plan should be the core element in the strategic plan of the public training institution since 70% of the main activities in the institution revolve around training.

-The fourth initiative is that every training program should adhere to the training implementation procedures using the 3P® Assessment Framework provided by consultants.
-To ensure that training centres can focus on delivering training according to the needs of rural communities, ad-hoc directives from superiors should be limited to only 20%.
-Financial allocations for the Public Training Institution should also be increased for the purpose of infrastructure improvement, trainers, and training programs.
-The seventh initiative is to maximize the enhancement of the training centre's image through the empowerment of social media, logo rebranding, and website development.
-Lastly, the developed Strategic Plan should be implemented with agile and systematic planning to deliver effective impact.
+The fourth initiative is that every training programme should adhere to the training implementation procedures using the 3P assessment framework provided by consultants.
+To ensure that training centres can focus on delivering training according to the needs of rural communities, ad hoc directives from superiors should be limited to only 20%.
+Financial allocations for the public training institution should also be increased for the purpose of infrastructure improvement, trainers, and training programmes.
+The seventh initiative is to maximise the enhancement of the training centre's image through the empowerment of social media, logo rebranding, and website development.
+Lastly, the developed strategic plan should be implemented with agile and systematic planning to deliver effective impact.